 - You can also go straight to steaming after applying the oils for a hot oil treatment instead.

 You can mix & match between the oils if it addresses whatever current hair issues you’re having.
 For instance, if you have dry and dull hair with an itchy scalp, you can mix olive oil and either, coconut, jojoba or calendula oil into your deep conditioner before steaming.

 You can also enhance the benefits of steaming with the right type of professional hair steamer or portable hair steamer.
 If you can’t afford either, a hot towel wrapped around cling film works as well but it probably won’t be as effective.

 If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.

-Available in PDF, Kindle & paperback format.
+Available in Kindle & paperback format.
 Subscribers get up to 30% off.
-Check it out HERE.
+Learn more about the book HERE.